 Course Objective: To become familiar with different types of data structures and their applications.
+Syllabus

 Analysing algorithms: Basics of algorithm and its analysis, Complexity classes, order arithmetic, Time and space trade-off in algorithms.
+Practical implications of inefficient algorithms on energy consumption and the need to minimize computational overhead for sustainability.